Ally-Vella/MED5018-project/using-github-tutorial.md

-Something in the front: `<...>` represents words that should be replaced by your private setting.
+Something in the front: `<...>` represents words that should be replaced according to the situation.
 E.g. my user name in the computer is 'lenovo', so my home directory is `C:\Users\lenovo\`

 1. Follow the instructions in courseware of week13
 	- download [Git](https://git-scm.com)